Lab

 wilco336@d.umn.edu

-Projects: Emotional abuse perceptions; Trauma-sensitive yoga and dialectical behavioral therapy for eating disorders
+Projects: Emotional abuse perceptions; Trauma-sensitive yoga and dialectical behavioral therapy with eating disorders

 Linda Zheng portrait, a person wearing a black jumpsuit and beige cardigan, black hair parted in the middle and extending a few inches past her shoulders, covering both ears.
 Linda is facing forward, smiling with visible teeth, crossing her arms, standing next to a fake plant, has East Asian skin tones, and is in front of a solid beige background.